ocaml-gospel/gospel/docs/docs/walkthroughs/mutable-queue.md

 sequence, as stated by the postcondition.

-It's worth mentioning that the specification implicitly assumes `q` to be disjointed from every previously allocated queue.
+It's worth mentioning that the specification implicitly assumes `q` to be disjoint from every previously allocated queue.
 This is an important design choice of Gospel that follows this general principle: writing functions that return non-fresh, mutable values is considered a bad practice in OCaml.